rcap107/retrieve-merge-predict/README.md

 We use YADL as our data lake, a synthetic data lake based on the YAGO3 knowledge base.
 The YADL variants used in the paper are available [on Zenodo](https://zenodo.org/records/12607873).

-The code for preparing the YADL variants can be found in [this repo](XXXX).

 The base tables used for the experiments are provided in `data/source_tables/`.

-More detail on the functioning of the code is available on the [repository website](XXXX).

 **NOTE:** The repository relies heavily on the `parquet` format [ref](https://parquet.apache.org/docs/file-format/), and will expect all tables (both source tables, and data lake tables) to be stored in `parquet` format.
 Please convert your data to parquet before working on the pipeline.